Karada Sagashi: Anime

 An original net animation adaptation was announced on April 28, 2017.
 Ten episodes were aired on Production I.G's Tate Anime app from July 31 to August 11, 2017.

 Live-action film

 A live-action film adaptation was announced on August 27, 2021.
 The film is produced by Warner Bros.
 Japan, directed by Eiichirō Hasumi, with scripts by Harumi Doki, music composed by Yugo Kanno, and stars Kanna Hashimoto as Asuka Morisaki.
 It premiered in Japanese theaters on October 14, 2022.

 A sequel film, titled Karada Sagashi The Last Night was announced on March 19, 2025.
 The staff and Hashimoto will reprise their roles in the sequel, with Gordon Maeda, Seira Anzai, Fuku Suzuki, and Marin Honda also appearing in the sequel.
-It is set to premiere in Japanese theaters on September 5, 2025.
+It premiered in Japanese theaters on September 5, 2025.